ArjunCodess/NGTA/README.md

 The main result is that NGTA works as intended on both a small multi-modal cancer dataset and a much larger high-missingness ICU dataset, but the two datasets support different claims.

 - On `tcga`, the Transformer-based models still beat the random-forest baseline numerically.
-The best AUC is `0.72605`, tied between `flat_confidence` and `nars_gated`, versus `0.66134` for random forest.
+The best default AUC is `0.72605`, tied across `flat_confidence`, `mc_confidence_only`, and `nars_gated`, versus `0.66134` for random forest.
 This supports the claim that the interface can learn useful signal from combined clinical and genomic inputs, but it does not support a claim that NARS gating is statistically better than the other Transformer variants.
-- The flat-confidence control is the strongest TCGA Transformer variant overall in the current run because it pairs that tied-best AUC with the best Brier score (`0.21184`), the best ECE (`0.13897`), and the best accuracy (`0.68116`).
-TCGA should therefore still be treated as a multi-modal interface proof of concept rather than evidence that dynamic NARS gating dominates a simpler confidence gate on very small cohorts.
+- The flat-confidence control is the strongest TCGA Transformer variant overall in the current default run because it pairs that tied-best AUC with the best Brier score (`0.21184`), the best ECE (`0.13897`), and the best accuracy (`0.68116`).
+TCGA should therefore still be treated as a multi-modal interface proof of concept rather than evidence that dynamic NARS gating dominates simpler confidence gates on very small cohorts.
 - On `wids`, all Transformer variants are extremely close on AUC around `0.8829`.
-At full precision, the baseline transformer is best on AUC, the flat-confidence control is best on ECE at `0.00490`, and the NARS-gated version is best on Brier score at `0.05618`.
+At full precision, the baseline transformer is best on AUC, the flat-confidence control is best on ECE at `0.00490`, the MC-confidence-only ablation is best on accuracy at `0.92905`, and the NARS-gated version is best on Brier score at `0.05618`.
 - The WiDS baseline-vs-NARS paired bootstrap intervals now include zero for both Brier difference (`-0.000004` to `0.000061`) and ECE difference (`-0.000355` to `0.001796`).
 That means the current run does not statistically establish a calibration gain for NARS gating over the baseline transformer.
 - The WiDS NARS-gated variant is also not statistically separated from the flat-confidence control on Brier or ECE.
-The symbolic rules are active at scale, but the current data still do not isolate their marginal calibration effect over generic confidence gating.
+The new MC-confidence-only ablation sits almost exactly between the generic confidence gate and the symbolic gate, which makes the interpretation sharper: symbolic rules are active at scale, but the current default run still does not isolate their marginal calibration effect over neural uncertainty gating alone.
 - The WiDS result still matters because the transformer family remains stronger than the random forest on the main summaries, and the symbolic path is physically active during inference.
 But the right interpretation is now narrower: this run supports operational neurosymbolic routing and competitive calibration, not a confirmed within-family superiority claim for NARS gating.
 - The symbolic rules were not just decorative.
 On the held-out WiDS test set, ICU rules fired in `8551` of `13757` cases for `13031` total feature-level revisions, which means the neurosymbolic revision path was active at scale rather than sitting unused.
 - Taken together, the results support a narrower and more defensible claim than "always better accuracy": NGTA is competitive on discrimination, operational as a human-auditable instrumentation layer under heavy missingness, and strongest as a framework for explicit uncertainty routing rather than as a proved winner over every control.